dysonreturns/sc2ai/docs/QUICK_REFERENCE.md

 end
 ```

 The approach you take is stylistic.
-That covers Unit callbacks.
+That covers Unit events.

 ## Lifecycle